Cignoraptor-ita/cignotrack/README.md

 # cignotrack

-Corporate espionage tool for test privacy and security using OSINT and social engineering.
+Corporate espionage tool for testing privacy and security using OSINT and social engineering.

 Cignotrack have this features: